othorai/othor.ai/README.md

 Meet our team for any commercial inquiries - https://cal.com/othor

 ## Stay up-to date
 The first version (v1.0) of Othor, codenamed RuneWeaver, was officially launched on December 19, 2024.
-Release notes - Othor RuneWeaver (Getting ready to publish).

 ## Repository Structure
 ```